Alignak-monitoring/alignak-monitoring.github.io/downloads.md

 ### RPM

-There is no possibility for the moment to have RPM packages of development version
+It is not possible currently to have the develop branch version with RPM packages.

 ### Source